De Grassi Street

 De Grassi Street is a side street located in Toronto, Ontario, Canada.
 It was named after Captain Filippo "Philip" De Grassi, an Italian-born soldier who immigrated to Canada with his family in 1831 and settled in York, Upper Canada.
 He later became a member of the Family Compact.

 De Grassi Street is located in south Riverdale, and has a residential character.
 A number of the homes date back to the 1880s and were built in the distinctive tall, narrow bay-and-gable style.
 It runs one-way northbound from Queen Street East to Gerrard Street, approximately halfway between Broadview and Carlaw Avenues.

+It is best known in popular culture as the namesake of the teen drama television franchise Degrassi, with the first three series shot in and around the street.